 |1997||No. 4 Arizona||No. 10 Providence||96-92|

 |2002||No. 5 Indiana||No. 10 Kent State||81-69|

 |2016||No. 10 Syracuse||No. 1 Virginia||68-62|

-The run Steph Curry's Davidson Wildcats made started with a six-point win against Gonzaga and developed into one of the best Cinderella stories in college basketball history.
-On March 21, 2008, Curry scored 40 points in the 82-76 win against the Bulldogs and the Wildcats rode his hot hand till they lost against Kansas.
+The run that Steph Curry's Davidson Wildcats made in 2008 started with a six-point win against Gonzaga and developed into one of the best Cinderella stories in college basketball history.
+On March 21, 2008, Curry scored 40 points in the 82-76 win against the Bulldogs and the Wildcats rode his hot hand until they lost against Kansas.